Q: How can patent owners best enforce their rights in your jurisdiction?

 Expert witnesses may give evidence in written form or orally in court.
 Expert opinions are not binding on the court, even if the experts were designated by the court.
 In the case of a panel of experts, each party will normally appoint an expert, and the court will appoint a third expert.

 The experts are required to produce a report, where agreement or disagreement can be expressed by any of the appointed experts regarding each of the matters in the report.
 Parties may object or request clarifications.
-A second expert opinion may also be requested.
+A second or even a third expert opinion may also be requested.
 Expert panels can also be appointed in preliminary proceedings.

 Q: Is the doctrine of equivalents applied by courts in your jurisdiction and, if so, what form does it take?